HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf236.md

 === "Containers"
     IQ is an AI-powered assistant integrated into HCL Digital Experience (DX) that provides real-time, context-aware assistance to help you accomplish tasks more efficiently.
 Built on the Model Context Protocol (MCP), IQ offers a conversational interface directly within the DX environment, enabling you to interact with AI capabilities seamlessly while managing content and sites.

+    Unlike general-purpose AI assistants, IQ is purpose-built for HCL DX.
+It understands DX-specific concepts and workflows, and can both answer questions and perform actions directly on your DX system — such as creating and managing content, site areas, pages, projects, and digital assets.

     You can interact with the assistant in two ways:

     - **In the DX toolbar:** Select the **Open IQ chat** sparkle button in the top toolbar on standard DX pages to open the panel view sidebar.